 Essential Metrics for an Instagram Story

+Both reach and impressions will let you know how many people have seen and interacted with your stories, and what kind of content is resonating with them the most.
 If you notice declining reach levels over time, you may want to review the types of content you place in your stories.
 Your audience may be beginning to become tired of your usual fare.
-You could also experiment with using different fitters and other creative features to change the look and feel of your Stories.
+To make your stories even more engaging and captivating, try incorporating creative visuals into your stories such as filters and GIFs.

 Stories Completion Rate